 Effective friction management can be summarised as:

-In this article, we’ll look at both these elements and provide some guidance on how to excel in each.
+In this article, we’ll look at both these elements and provide some guidance on how to excel in each and avoid friction.

 Every successful journey starts with a clear plan, and an attendant itinerary.